darkman66/langcodes/README.md

 # Langcodes: a library for language codes

+** warning**
+For python2.x I forked this project and created more advanced version which is going to support caching (redis) and db supports (PostgreSQL, MySQL, MsSQL)

+Addition python packages are needed to make sure that this module can work
+* sqlalchemy
+* redis

+Module is thread and multiprocess safe

 **langcodes** knows what languages are.
 It knows the standardized codes that refer to them, such as `en` for English, `es` for Spanish and `hi` for Hindi.
 Often, it knows what these languages are called *in* a language, and that